@permaweb/aoconnect

 In both cases, you should set environment variables prior to importing the module.
 If this is not possible, consider using connect and passing in values from the environment that way.

-createDataItemSigner is a convenience api that, given a wallet, returns a function that can be passed to both message and spawn in order to properly sign DataItems.
+createSigner is a convenience api that, given a wallet, returns a function that can be passed as signer to connect in order to properly sign DataItems and HTTP Signed Messages.

 The library provides a browser compatible and node compatible version that you can use OOTB.